-The story of the Rendlesham Forest UFO incident
+Deconstructing the legend of the Rendlesham Forest UFO incident.
+A documentary film.

 The story of an incredible series of events that took place in Rendlesham Forest in Suffolk, England.
 The incident involved USAF personnel in a close encounter with unknown craft at the very perimeter of RAF Woodbridge.
 Being leased to the USAF at the time the twin bases of RAF Woodbridge and RAF Bentwaters were highly sensitive as they ( although denied at the time ) housed nuclear weapons.